ManasPecenek/clinco/README.md

 * `./initial-script.sh`

-During the docker run stage, we need to mount /lib/modules as a read-only volume for containerd to be able to run `modprobe overlay`.
+During the docker run stage in the `initial-script.sh`, we need to mount /lib/modules as a read-only volume for containerd to be able to run `modprobe overlay`.
 Also we do not want to lose the certificates and scripts in /root folder, so we mount a volume at /root directory.

 ------------